-Share-based Compensation: We account for share-based awards made to our employees and directors, including employee stock option awards and restricted stock unit awards, using the estimated grant date fair value method of accounting.
+Share-based Compensation: We account for share-based awards made to our employees and directors, including employee stock option awards, performance stock unit awards and restricted stock unit awards, using the estimated grant date fair value method of accounting.
 For options, we estimate the fair value using the Black-Scholes valuation model and an estimated forfeiture rate.
-Restricted stock unit awards are valued based on the average of the high and low price on the date of the grant and an estimated forfeiture rate.
-For both options and restricted awards, expense is recognized as compensation expense on the straight-line basis.
+Restricted stock unit awards and performance stock unit awards are valued based on the average of the high and low price on the date of the grant and an estimated forfeiture rate.
+For options, performance and restricted stock unit awards, expense is recognized as compensation expense on the straight-line basis.
 Employee Stock Purchase Plan ("ESPP") shares were issued under provisions that do not require us to record any equity compensation expense.